SGP 2017: Social Media Assault Course

 September 5, 2017 by Rachel W

-Rachel Williams, Guerilla Science’s 2017 festival intern, tells us about her experience developing and hosting the social media assault course for final Secret Garden Party ever.
+This summer Guerilla Science hired a spectacular festival intern (paid, mind you).
+Rachel Williams, a PhD student in developmental neurobiology at King’s College London, tells us about her experience developing and hosting the social media assault course for the final the Secret Garden Party festival ever.

 Have you ever thought that you might be addicted to social media?
 I worked with addiction specialists Fay Dennis and Katie East, with consultation from social media researcher Amy Orben, to separate the truth about social media use from the fake news.
 Together, we created an assault course demonstrating the dark and light sides of our online activities through playful, friendly competition!

 Obstacle 1: Tug of war

 Social comparison can make using social media a struggle or a safe haven, depending on the comparisons you make.
 Comparing yourself to people you see as better than you can knock your self-esteem, especially if you tend to scroll through passively.
 However, comparing yourself to people you think are #relatable doesn’t have the same effect.